ediciurezu/lan-party/README.md

 ## Explanation of functions
 ### utility.h
 * `void freeTeam(Team *team)`
-Receives as a parameter a pointer to a team and releases the memory used for the players and the respective team
+receive as a parameter a pointer to a team and releases the memory used for the players and the respective team

 * `void AddPoints(Team **team)`
-Add players from a team one more point in the xp field
+add players from a team one more point in the xp field

 * `float Points(Team *Team)`
-Returns the score of a team sent as a parameter
+return the score of a team sent as a parameter

 * `void TestAlloc(void *p)`
-Check if memory is correctly allocated to a pointer
+check if memory is correctly allocated to a pointer

-* `void CreateTeamList(Team **head, int *numTeam, char *filename)` Read from the file "filename" a given number of teams, allocate memory and add at the beginning of a singly linked list
+* `void CreateTeamList(Team **head, int *numTeam, char *filename)` read from the file "filename" a given number of teams, allocate memory and add at the beginning of a singly linked list

 * `int MaxPower(int numTeams)`
-Returns the max power of 2 less than a given number.
-Starts shifting the bits to the left until the number exceeds the given value and returns the immediately preceding value
+return the max power of 2 less than a given number.
+Start shifting the bits to the left until the number exceeds the given value and return the immediately preceding value

 * `float MinPoints(Team *head)`
-Receives as parameter the head of a singly linked list and returns the minimum score of the teams in it
+receive as parameter the head of a singly linked list and return the minimum score of the teams in it

 * `void DeleteTeam(Team **head, Team *p)`
-Remove a team from a singly linked list by its address
+remove a team from a singly linked list by its address

 * `void KillLowTeams(Team **head, int *numTeams)`
-Calculate at each step the minimum of the scores from a singly linked list and eliminate the teams until the highest power of 2 is reached.
+calculate at each step the minimum of the scores from a singly linked list and eliminate the teams until the highest power of 2 is reached.
 The list behaves like a circular list and elimination it is done by first checking the head, then continuing from the last eliminated minimum.

 * `void DisplayTeam(Team *head, FILE *file)`
-Displays the names of the teams from a singly linked list in a given file
+display the names of the teams from a singly linked list in a given file

 * `void Requests(int *req, char *filename)`
-Encodes the requirements from the given file into a vector
+encode the requirements from the given file into a vector

 * `void DeleteList(Team **head)`
-Frees the memory from the singly linked list
+free the memory from the singly linked list

 ### queuestack.h
-* void push(Stack **top, Team *Team)
-Add a team to the stack

-* int isStackEmpty(Stack *top)
-Returns 1 if the stack is empty and 0 if it is not

-* Team* pop(Stack **top)
-Remove a team from the stack and return it

-* Queue* createQueue()
-Create the queue

-* void enQueue(Queue *q, Game *Game)
-Add a game to the queue

-* int isQueueEmpty(Queue *q)
-Returns 1 if the queue is empty and 0 if it is not

-* Game* deQueue(Queue *q)
-Remove a game from the queue and return it

-* Team* Winner(Game *Game)
-Return the winning team from a game (depending on the score)

-* int countStack(Stack *top)
-Returns the size of the stack

-* void DisplayQueue(Queue *q, Stack **topWin, Stack **topLose, FILE *file) Display the queue games in a file and add the winning teams in a stack, respectively the losing teams in another stack received as parameters

-* void DeleteStack(Stack **top)
-Frees the memory of the stack

-* void DisplayStack(Stack **top, Queue *q, FILE *file) Display in a file the name and score of the teams in a stack and add them in a queue
+* `void push(Stack **top, Team *Team)`
+add a team to the stack

+* `int isStackEmpty(Stack *top)`
+return 1 if the stack is empty and 0 if it is not

+* `Team* pop(Stack **top)`
+remove a team from the stack and return it

+* `Queue* createQueue()`
+create the queue

+* `void enQueue(Queue *q, Game *Game)`
+add a game to the queue

+* `int isQueueEmpty(Queue *q)`
+return 1 if the queue is empty and 0 if it is not

+* `Game* deQueue(Queue *q)`
+remove a game from the queue and return it

+* `Team* Winner(Game *Game)`
+return the winning team from a game (depending on the score)

+* `int countStack(Stack *top)`
+return the size of the stack

+* `void DisplayQueue(Queue *q, Stack **topWin, Stack **topLose, FILE *file)` display the queue games in a file and add the winning teams in a stack, respectively the losing teams in another stack received as parameters

+* `void DeleteStack(Stack **top)`
+frees the memory of the stack

+* `void DisplayStack(Stack **top, Queue *q, FILE *file)` display in a file the name and score of the teams in a stack and add them in a queue

+### bst.h
+* `BSTNode* createNode(Team *value)`
+create a node in BST with a pointer to a team sent as a parameter

+* `BSTNode* insertNode(BSTNode *root, Team *data)`
+ddd in the BST a node with a pointer to a team

+* `void inOrder(BSTNode *root, FILE *file)`
+display in a file the BST traversal inorder (Right-Root-Left)

+### avl.h

+* `int max(int a, int b)`
+return the maximum between two integers

+* `AVLNode* createAVLNode(Team *team)`
+create a node in AVL with a pointer to a team sent as a parameter

+* `AVLNode* rightRotate(AVLNode *y)`
+make the right rotation in a node

+* `AVLNode* leftRotate(AVLNode *x)`
+make the left rotation in a node

+* `int getBalance(AVLNode *node)`
+return the difference between the height of the left subtree and the height of the right subtree

+* `AVLNode *insertAVLNode(AVLNode *root, Team *team)`
+add in AVL a node with a pointer to a team

+* `void printGivenLevel(AVLNode *root, int level, FILE *file)` display in a file the nodes on a lovel of an AVL